Essential Steps to Achieving Mental Wellness

 For what it’s worth, that sounds like something that each of us are trying to achieve in our daily lives.
 As we spend more time at home due to social restrictions, it is important to be aware of our state of mind, as the risk of catching ‘cabin fever’ is real.
 Here are some of the steps you can take to improve your health and overall wellbeing.

 Engage with your family to build stronger and closer relationships.
-Instead of spending hours in front of the TV, why not have dinner together, try your hand at a board game, or work on a home-based project if venturing outside isn’t an option?
+Instead of spending hours in front of screens, why not have dinner together, try your hand at a board game, or work on a home-based project if venturing outside isn’t an option?
 Good relationships provide emotional support and they are critical to your mental wellbeing.
-They also help you to foster a deeper sense of belonging and self-worth2.
+They also help you to foster a deeper sense of belonging and self-worth3.

 Feeling lethargic?
-It is easy to neglect exercise when feeling stressed or strung out3.
+It is easy to neglect exercise when feeling stressed or strung out4.
 Stay active and fit by going for an occasional walk, run or swim, or make an appointment with your buddies to go for a weekend cycling adventure.
 Working out is one of the best ways to treat stress issues.
 In fact, failing to exercise can also lead to chronic conditions such as diabetes, heart disease and other obesity-related illnesses.
 Of course, maintaining a nutritious diet and getting sufficient sleep are equally important too.
+Remember that physical and mental health are connected.
+Addressing physical needs can help boost mental health.

-Approximately 92% of employees in Singapore are stressed; that’s 8% higher than the global average, according to the Cigna 360 Wellbeing Survey6.
-If left unmanaged, day-to-day stress can lead to burnout when burdened by too many priorities and a poor work-life balance.
+If left unmanaged, day-to-day stress can lead to burnout when burdened by too many priorities and a poor work-life balance .
 For instance, if you are starting to feel on the verge of exhaustion, speak to your manager about your workload.
 If necessary, examine and adjust your lifestyle to incorporate more physical and mindfulness activities.

 When we feel worried, lonely or anxious, we may stop doing the things we typically enjoy.
 If you can’t engage in an outdoor activity, make an effort to focus on a hobby you can do at home.
 It can feel like a challenge, especially when you are feeling down or unmotivated, but the emotional rewards are well worth the effort.
 Bake, cook, sing or paint — find something that works for you.
 These activities help to build your self-esteem and provide you with a sense of achievement.
 Staying socially active is just as vital.
 For example, consider joining an online community related to your hobby or “hang out” with your friends over your favourite online game.